apalache-mc/apalache/UNRELEASED.md

      DO NOT LEAVE A BLANK LINE BELOW THIS PREAMBLE -->
 ### Bug fixes
-* Type checker: Showing an error on an annotation for a CONSTANT or VARIABLE, see #705
+* Type checker: Showing an error on missing annotations CONSTANTs or VARIABLEs, see #705

 ### Changed